Feel safe with Sussex Premier Health during COVID-19

 - Tests prior to surgery – If you’re coming into hospital for surgery, your consultant or nurse will advise which pathway you will be managed on before your admission.

 - COVID-19 tests – We’re only able to provide COVID-19 tests to patients undergoing surgery at our hospitals.
-COVID-19 testing or antibody tests are not available as a standalone service.

 - COVID-19 vaccine – Your surgery can still go ahead if you have been given the vaccine.
 We would advise that you wait 5-7 days after the vaccine before any surgery where possible, to allow plenty of time for any potential side effects from the vaccine to settle.
 Your surgery may be postponed if you have tested positive for COVID-19 in the last 7 weeks and a risk based assessment will be carried out by your consultant and clinical team.